wallacelw/Competitive-programming/Graph/EulerTour(ETT).md

-## Tree Transversal - Pre order (childs -> node)
+## Euler Tour Technique (ETT)

-**AKA**: Euler Tour , Preorder time , DFS time
+**AKA**: Preorder time , DFS time.

+Flattening a tree into an array to easily query and update subtrees.
+This is achieved by doing a *Pre Order Tree Transversal:* (childs -> node), a simple *dfs* marking *entry times* and *leaving times*.

-Created an array that can have some properties like all child vetices are right after the node
+Creates an array that can have some properties, like all child vetices are ordered after their respective roots.

 ```cpp
 vector<vector<int>> g(MAX, vector<int>());